lucrnz/ts-practice-drag-and-drop/README.md

 In this project, I learned how to use TypeScript to build a drag and drop project.

+The source code contains all the classes in the same file, because at the point of the course I was following, the author was not using modules yet.

 ## How to run

 You need: [pnpm](https://pnpm.io/), [Node.js](https://nodejs.org/en/).